IBM/aspera-cli/README.erb.md

 ## `asperalm` gem

-Once you have ruby and rights to install gems: Install the gem and its dependencies:
+Once you have Ruby and rights to install gems: Install the gem and its dependencies:

 ```bash
 $ gem install asperalm